dice-group/QALD-Generator/README.md

-# QALDGen: Question Answering Over Linked Data Benchmark Generator
+## QALDGen: Question Answering Over Linked Data Benchmark Generator

 QALDGen is Question Answering Over Linked Data (QALD) Benchmarks generation framework which is able to generate customized QALD benchmarks .
 The framework is flexible enough to generate benchmarks of varying sizes and according to the user-defined criteria on the most important QA features to be considered for Question Answering benchmarking.
 The generation of benchmarks is achieved by selecting prototypical queries (of a user-defined size and specialized selection criteria) using different clustering algorithms.

+  ### QALDGen RDF Dataset
+  The RDF dataset of QA created for QALDGen can be downloaded from [here](https://github.com/dice-group/QALD-Generator/blob/master/QaldGen-RDF.zip) in .NT format.

  ### Generating Benchmarks from CLI
 Download the folder [QALDGen-cli](https://hobbitdata.informatik.uni-leipzig.de/benchmarks-data/QALDGen-cli.zip) which contains a runable jar qaldgen.jar, comtomized benchmark generation query file personalized-query.txt, and a Windows-based virtuoso SPARQL endpoint.
 First start the virtuoso endpoint from bin/start.bt (for windows) and bin/start_virtuoso.sh (for linux, to be provided).